FriXion Beta Invites Users to Have Sex with Robots

 “It can honestly, no joke, it can change the world,” Seth said over Skype.

 He spoke on a voice call, without video.
 The choice is not surprising considering Seth won’t share his full name with journalists.
-His partnerships don’t want their clients knowing they are involved in adult entertainment.
+His partnerships don’t want their clients to know they are involved in adult entertainment.

 “It’s still very 20th century thinking.
 I don’t agree with it, but accommodate,” he said.